Road map of an industrial Ph.D. at Agaetis

 The ins and outs of this study are presented in a more detailed version in the

-(published in its proceedings).
+paper we presented at the conference IDEAL 2022 (published in its proceedings).
 In this paper, we proposed an evaluation process that breaks down repairing methods into elementary tasks describing the actions executed to apply them (C1), including creating the metadata needed to use them.
 Given an error type and a repairing method, we build a tree detailing the steps of the repairing method.
 We then populate this tree with elements from other repairing methods for this error type, and iterate with different trees for each error type.
 To quantify the difficulty of each elementary task, we then asked a panel of 8 industry data scientists to rank them on a 4 values scale: easy, medium, medium+, and hard.
 We registered the weighted average of each elementary task as its difficulty score.
 We then used those weighted averages to compute difficulty scores for the whole repairing method.

 To study criteria C2 to C5, we conducted an experiment where we deteriorated dataset by injecting known percentages of specific error types, to observe how these changes would affect classification task accuracies and F1 scores on various machine learning models.